Almaden Minerals (NYSEAMERICAN:AAU) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a report released on Sunday.
-The firm set a “sell” rating on the basic materials company’s stock.
+Equities research analysts at StockNews.com began coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research report issued on Sunday.
+The brokerage set a “sell” rating on the basic materials company’s stock.

-Separately, Alliance Global Partners cut their price objective on Almaden Minerals from C$1.00 to C$0.40 and set a “buy” rating for the company in a research note on Thursday, July 7th.
+Separately, Alliance Global Partners reduced their target price on Almaden Minerals from C$1.00 to C$0.40 and set a “buy” rating on the stock in a research note on Thursday, July 7th.

-A hedge fund recently raised its stake in Almaden Minerals stock.
+An institutional investor recently raised its position in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. boosted its holdings in Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 2,644,080 shares of the basic materials company’s stock after purchasing an additional 152,310 shares during the quarter.
+Ltd. lifted its position in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 2,644,080 shares of the basic materials company’s stock after purchasing an additional 152,310 shares during the quarter.
 Mirae Asset Global Investments Co.
-Ltd. owned approximately 1.93% of Almaden Minerals worth $948,000 as of its most recent SEC filing.
-Institutional investors own 3.54% of the company’s stock.
+Ltd. owned about 1.93% of Almaden Minerals worth $948,000 as of its most recent filing with the Securities & Exchange Commission.
+Hedge funds and other institutional investors own 3.54% of the company’s stock.

 Almaden Minerals Ltd., an exploration stage company, engages in the acquisition, exploration, evaluation, and development of mineral properties.
 It primarily owns a 100% interest in the Ixtaca gold-silver project located in Puebla State, Mexico.
 The company was incorporated in 1980 and is headquartered in Vancouver, Canada.